IAB Tech Lab serves Ads.txt Aggregator in a SaaS Way!

 Twitter has publicized its Live Outlet Option ((Bloomberg Tic Toc) for Publishers and Shows like AM to DM are yielding significant results too.
 Facebook Watch proposals have increased the choices for publishers even more than expected.

-It’s time invest in Video and preferably adaptive ad formats.
+It’s time to invest in Video and preferably adaptive ad formats.

 OpenX launches Opt-In Mobile App Video Exchange